01apoorva10/web-scraping-google-search-result/README.md

 # web-scraping-google-search-result

--- A python Script to simulate search query using Selenium Webdriver -- extract URLs of first resultant page by finding appropriate HTML tags -- scraping URLs by using python set properties to prevent repetetive links -- indexing through links to scrape website content using corresponding links
+-- A python Script to simulate search query using Selenium Webdriver <br>
+-- extract URLs of first resultant page by finding appropriate HTML tags -- scraping URLs by using python set properties to prevent repetetive links -- indexing through links to scrape website content using corresponding links